 Back pain is the most common complaint among the population.
-80 percent of Germans suffer from it at some point in their lives.
+80 percent of Germans suffer from back pain at some point in their lives.
 The reason: the spine also ages.

-Aging can be seen on x-ray by bone reactions.
+Imaging techniques such as computed tomography (CT) or magnetic resonance imaging (MRI) may be used to confirm the diagnosis.
+Aging of the spine can be seen on x-ray by bone reactions.
 Bony support reactions cause the spine to stabilize on its own.
 The expression of the support reaction is largely genetically determined.
-As can be seen here, genetics is also an important component to consider as a cause of back pain.

 Claudia Schnitzler-Moos